Collaborators/Alumni

 Alvin Nicholas

-Alvin Nicholas is currently a first-year graduate student in the Clinical Psychology Doctoral Program at The University of Detroit Mercy.
+Alvin Nicholas is currently a graduate student in the Clinical Psychology Doctoral Program at The University of Detroit Mercy.
 Alvin received his Bachelors of Art and Science, majoring in Psychology in April of 2017 and his Master of Arts and Science, majoring in Psychology in 2019 both from Oakland University.
 During his time in the PTG lab in, from 2017 – 2019, he was able to conduct and disseminate his research relating to PTG, achievement and failure, resilience, wisdom, and motivation.
 Along with his own dissertation, Alvin participated in the Teen Parent Program with many of his research colleagues at local high schools.
 Currently at UDM, along with his teaching assistant and clinical assistant duties, Alvin is enjoying expanding his research interests on specific mechanisms that contribute to resilience and persistence after experiencing repeated failures.
 Alvin is enjoying his abilities to guest lecture some of the courses he is assisting on and creating assignments for undergraduate students psychology courses.
 He looks forward to beginning to see his own clients as a student therapist and conducting psychotherapy and assessments.
 Alvin’s plans on becoming a licensed clinical psychologist with the long-term goal of becoming an associate professor, conducting research, and owning his own private practice.
 His ultimate goal is to help those who are of low SES to achieve their goals and to become successful.
 Alvin can be reached at nicholae1@udmercy.edu.

 Kat Fraus